 Goal 1: Provide Families with Access to High Quality Schools Goal 2: Ensure that every SPCSA student succeeds - including those from historically underserved student groups Goal 3: Increase the diversity of students served by SPCSA schools Policies Existing Statutes that enable the Authority to close persistently low-performing schools Annual School Performance Plan required of all schools Data required to be disaggregated by race/ethnicity and FRL, EL and IEP status NDE identification of schools in which any group of students is consistently underserved as Targeted Support and Improvement Optional preferential enrollment (weighted lottery and priority enrollment) Sponsor may require student recruitment materials to be published in multiple languages Sponsor may require schools to develop a plan to recruit and enroll population similar to local district school Annual Academic and Demographic Needs Assessment incorporated into authorizing process Proposals expansion.
-(Differentiated by ex existing schools, or adding grad organizational and financial eligibil pansion type: opening additional ca e levels in existing schools) ganizational and financial eligibility : ampuses, expanding enrollment in
+(Differentiated by execution existing schools, or adding grad ganizational and financial eligibility ampuses, expanding enrollment in

 NRS 388A.300; NRS 388A.330

-NRS 385A.650
+- NRS 385A.650

-ESSA, Section 1111(c)(2)
+- ESSA, Section 1111(c)(2)

-ESSA, Section 1111(c)(4)
+- ESSA, Section 1111(c)(4)

-R131-16, Section 12
+- R131-16, Section 12

-NRS 388A.456
+- NRS 388A.456

-R131-16, Section 8
+- R131-16, Section 8

-R131-16, Section 6
+- R131-16, Section 6

-Assembly Bill 462, Section 5
+- Assembly Bill 462, Section 5

-Goal 1: Provide Families with Access to High Quality Schools Goal 2: Ensure that every SPCSA student succeeds - including those from historically underserved student groups Goal 3: Increase the diversity of students served by SPCSA schools Procedures Existing Rigorous New School Application process Fully codified Site Evaluation Process SPCSA Performance Framework (Academic, Financial and Organizational) Issuing notices, including additional oversight for schools on notice New School Applications questions regarding support for at-risk students New School Application questions regarding intended community and population to be served New School Application questions regarding relationships with community applicants propose to serve Academic Framework contains Diversity Component Proposals Encourage the expansion of preferences for historically publicly funded pre-Kinderg Increase access to statistics academic growth (ex.
-Equity Proactive monitoring of rection demographics Formalize School Support at monitoring and technical as been underserved (aligned to be and serving student groups responsibilities) about student groups such as enro y Reports) ruitment and enrollment practices of follow up with schools on efforts t and Finance & Operations school vis sistance related to serving student with increased LEA responsibilities) poactive training calendar aligned to that have historically been underse articipation, use of enrollment portation options, participation in allment, performance, and for IEP and EL students to ensure representative its to include federal program groups that have historically b federal program requirements erved (in line with increased LEA
+Goal 1: Provide Families with Access to High Quality Schools Goal 2: Ensure that every SPCSA student succeeds - including those from historically underserved student groups Goal 3: Increase the diversity of students served by SPCSA schools Procedures Existing Rigorous New School Application process Fully codified Site Evaluation Process SPCSA Performance Framework (Academic, Financial and Organizational) Issuing notices, including additional oversight for schools on notice • New School Applications questions regarding support for at-risk students New School Application questions regarding intended community and population to be served New School Application questions regarding relationships with community applicants propose to serve Academic Framework contains Diversity Component Proposals Coordinate with local jurisditraffic and pedestrian safety.
+Encourage the expansion of preferences for historically publicly funded pre-Kinderg Increase access to statistics academic growth (ex.
+Equity.
+Proactive monitoring of recorder to the expansion of recorder to the existing policies to the demographics.
+Formalize School Support armonitoring and technical as been underserved (aligned to the existing student groups responsibilities). ansion of National School Lunch Program participation, use of enrollment corically underserved student groups, transportation options, participatio -Kindergarten programming. statistics about student groups such as enrollment, performance, and ex.
+Equity Reports) ng of recruitment and enrollment practices for IEP and EL students olicies to follow up with schools on efforts to ensure representative upport and Finance & Operations school visits to include federal program hnical assistance related to serving student groups that have historically (aligned with increased LEA responsibilities) ment proactive training calendar aligned to federal program requirement t groups that have historically been underserved (in line with increased LE nal protocols and infrastructure associated with serving as a Local Educati